Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Introduction

-This article is organized as follows: in the first section, we present the work of Bouton on the GLDE and his first theorem on the properties of invariants and isobaric polynomials.
-In the next section, we apply his analysis to the NSE - we find its invariants and write Bouton's first theorem for the NSE.
-Once regularity is established, we devote some space to discuss bounded energy of the NSE solutions.
-At the end, we examine the absolute covariants of the NSE in a separate section and study their role in turbulence.
+We set about to work towards this goal by studying the symmetry properties of the NSE.
+Parallel work was completed on the GLDE by Charles L. Bouton as early as 1899 \cite{Bou99}.
+Bouton examines in detail Lie's invariants of the GLDE.
+His is one of the earliest works where a differential equation is thoroughly studied with Lie's theory of continuous groups.
+Due to its comprehensive analysis, Bouton's article can be considered foundational in invariant theory \cite{Soh16}.
 Historically, the theory of point transformations and Lie groups has been a well-known tool for the study of differential equations \cite{Coh11}.
-The invariant properties of the NSE itself have been already extensively studied for the purpose of finding invariant solutions, see e.g. \cite{Boi83}.
 These techniques are now widely used in the analysis of PDEs and are found in the textbooks \cite{Olv93}.
 To the author's best knowledge, they have not been applied previously to study existence and smoothness of the solutions of differential equations and are used to this end here for the first time.